Hong Kong airport reopens after protests, but hundreds more flights cancelled

 READ: Scoot flight from Singapore to Hong Kong forced to turn back; SIA flight diverted due to airport protests

-A Cathay customer officer at the airport, who declined to provide his name, said that nearly all of the airline's flights were full.
+A Cathay customer officer at the airport, who declined to provide his name, said nearly all the airline's flights were full.

 "It is possible that the airport authority will cancel more flights as they need to control the air traffic movements at the Hong Kong International Airport," he said.